ks927/codeks/_posts/2019-02-01-native-modules.markdown

 - the name of the method
 - the parameter supplied to that method, in our case the name of the token as stored in NSUserDefaults
-- the resolver
+- the resolver that will resolve the promise and return the token from NSUserDefaults
 - and the rejecter of the promise.

 The method takes a string as a parameter, in case there are other tokens stored in iOS that the React Native app needs.
+I'm presenting it this way because, in my case, I needed to be able to declare the name of the iOS token in the React Native code.

     // UserToken.m
     #import "UserToken.h"